raptisj/region-links/README.md

 A Chrome extension that allows you to select a rectangular region on any web page and extract all links within that region.
 Perfect for sales prospecting, research, and content curation.
 Export links in multiple formats optimized for CRMs, emails, and documentation.

+**NEW: Saved Extraction Templates** - Save your extraction settings per website.
+Auto-run templates extract and copy with one click (no results panel).
+Manual templates show results for review.
+Transform 30-second workflows into 2 seconds!

 ## Examples

 ### URLs only